jashapiro/jashapiro.github.io/tutorials/install_orient.md

 ?library
 {% endhighlight %}

+You can also use the `help()` command to perform the same task:

+{% highlight r %}
+help(library)
+{% endhighlight %}

+If you are not sure what the exact command you are looking for is, but you think you know some part of the command, you can use the `apropos()`  or `help.search()` commands to try to find the  function you are looking for.

 These help files, as you might be noting if you are looking at one now, are not always all that helpful.
 They may contain a lot of information, but it is not always easy to figure out what exactly each part means.
 As you become more familiar with `R`, they should become more comprehensible.
 For now, one of the most useful parts tends to be way at the bottom of the help file, where there is usually a set of examples using the function with different options.
 Trying these out and seeing what the results are can be quite informative.